This updated information applies to all elections where the election process starts on or after 1 September 2020.

 For further information call the NZSTA phone number, or go to the website or email address above.

 Do parents of foreign-fee-paying students get a vote?

 Yes.
 As long as their child is enrolled full-time at the school on the day the roll, or supplementary roll, closes.
 You cannot accept faxed or emailed voting papers, as they are neither secure nor confidential

 Count the vote if the envelope is postmarked before noon on election day, and you receive it no later than five days after election day.

 Do voting papers get posted back to my home address or to the school?

-The voting papers will be sent to the address shown on the return envelopes.
+The voting papers can be either be posted or delivered to the address shown on the return envelopes.
 This is usually the school.